OUR BOARD OF DIRECTORS

 Sean Hale (Treasurer) | Austin, TX

-Sean Hale is 2005 graduate of Texas A&M University with a BBA in Finance.
-He is currently a Finance Manager for an Austin based company providing colocation services primarily in the Central Texas area.
+Sean Hale is a 2005 graduate of Texas A&M University with a BBA in Finance.
+He is currently a Finance Manager for an Austin-based company providing colocation services primarily in the Central Texas area.
 Additionally, Sean is a 7th generation Texan and an avid supporter of the native music and culture of the state.

 Tom Ellis | Dallas, TX